 When it comes to comfort foods, soups like my Tuscan Bread Soup (also known as Ribollita) are at the top of my list.
-This hearty soul warming soup is a delicious way to ward off the cold and fill your belly!
+This hearty soul-warming soup is a delicious way to ward off the cold and fill your belly!

-What ingredients do I need to make Tuscan Bread Soup?
+Ingredients to make Tuscan Bread Soup

 Let’s start by gathering the ingredients we need to make Tuscan Bread Soup.
-In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.
+In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”

 Not only does setting your ingredients up ahead of time speed up the cooking process, but it also helps ensure you have everything you need to make the dish.

-Can I substitute ingredients in a Tuscan Bread Soup?
+Can I substitute ingredients to make Ribollita?

-You sure can, this soup recipe is definitely adaptable.
+You sure can; this soup recipe is definitely adaptable.
 After all, soups were originally made by utilizing leftovers.
 Think of most of the ingredients in a soup as suggestions.

 You don’t like beans?
 Leave them out.
 You don’t like savoy cabbage or chard?
-No problem, use spinach, escarole or any of your favorite greens.
+No problem; use spinach, escarole or any of your favorite greens.

 You don’t want to add bread to the soup, no problem.
 How about tortellini or other types of noodles?

-No farro on hand, rice or another grain will work just as well.
+No farro on hand; rice or another grain will work just as well.

 Enjoying your experience in the kitchen is a lot easier when you cook what you like to eat!

-How do I make Tuscan Bread Soup?
+How to make Tuscan Bread Soup

 in a large stockpot over medium-high heat add the olive oil, onion, carrot, celery, and potatoes.
 Let the veggies cook for 4-5 minutes, then add in the zucchini and garlic.
 Continue to cook the ingredients for an additional 1-2 minutes.

-**Always saute the vegetables first, This will help the vegetables develop more flavor.
+**Always saute the vegetables first; this will help the vegetables develop more flavor.
 Never just boil your soup vegetables.

-After allowing the vegetables to release their natural flavors, add in the vegetable stock, crushed tomatoes and cannellini beans.
+After allowing the vegetables to release their natural flavors, add in the vegetable stock, crushed tomatoes, and cannellini beans.
 Bring to a boil and move on to the next step.

-Add in the chopped savoy cabbage, chard and farro.
+Add in the chopped savoy cabbage, chard, and farro.